 - Tent: If you’re packing a tent, I’d recommend a nice Coleman one.
 This type has dark panels that block some of the sunlight so you can sleep in a little if you want to and stay a bit cooler.

 - Bathing suit: You’ll definitely want to hit the pool while you’re there.
 Do it in style with a Disney themed bathing suit.
 You can get kids’ bathing suits anywhere, but ones for adults are harder to find.
-This one is very subtle, but I’m a fan of going all out in this Little Mermaid one.
+I’m a fan of going all out in this Little Mermaid one.

 - String lights: The campground is pretty well-lit overall, but we always travel with these to liven up our site.
 The mason jar style is perfect for Fort Wilderness.